akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When the song ended, the Queen sat motionless.
 Her hands were folded in her lap, her face unreadable for a time.

 At last she sighed and rose, adjusting her sleeves.
 “The hour grows late,” she said to the room – but her voice was flat, ”I feel like a stroll.
-Have a light meal ready upon my return,” and she moved toward the door.
+Have a light meal ready upon my return,” and she moved towards the door.

 ---